Lumintop EDC05C Flashlight Review

 Official Specs and Features

-I can’t see this on Lumintop’s site yet, so for now here’s as official a link as I can find.
+I can’t see this on Lumintop’s site yet, so for now here’s as official a link to the Lumintop EDC05C Flashlight as I can find.

 These are going for $39.90 at the moment.
 I should have a coupon presently, though!

 This is a neat little light.
 Based on the build, I understand why there’s no AA support, but I’d like for the UI to be a bit more fleshed out.
 The side emitters are neat.
 Overall it’s a nice little package.
 I’d like for a cell to be included, though.

 The Big Table